 You can plan out your photoshoot ideas by drawing sketches.
 At this moment, don’t worry about the details.
 During sketching, focus on the story you want to tell.
 It would help to think of the props that you want to use and choose the colour palate.

 You can make notes about the lighting direction and all other aspects that are related to the composition.
 This will save you the hustle of shooting right away, hoping to get a good image in the process.
-It also helps you bring the mental image into life.
+It also helps you bring the mental image to life.

 Once you understand the method, make it work using your own recipe.

-Food photography is sometimes about trying out new tactics, methods, and experimenting.
-You can try shooting on your floor as long as it’s a clean wooden floor or any other surface floor, as a great background, or a backdrop to some magnificent pictures.
+Food photography is sometimes about trying out new tactics, and methods, and experimenting.
+You can try shooting on your floor as long as it’s a clean wooden floor or any other surface floor, as a great background, or as a backdrop to some magnificent pictures.

 You can also experiment with bouncing light off tin foils, polystyrene boards, good foil, and copper foil- these are great for the lighting to reflect into the shots’ shadows.